Paus family

 The priest brothers Hans (1587–1648) and Peder Povelsson Paus (1590–1653) from Oslo have long been known as the family's earliest certain ancestors.
 In Slekten Paus, Finne-Grønn identified their grandfather as Hans Olufsson (d.
 1570), a canon at St Mary's Church who held noble rank and served as a royal priest both before and after the Reformation.
-Peder Povelsson Paus came to Upper Telemark as parish priest of Vinje in 1618, became provost of Upper Telemark in 1633, and was the ancestor of the extant family; in the 17th century the family also used the name Vind (Wind) after the parish of Vinje.
+Peder Povelsson Paus came to Upper Telemark as parish priest of Vinje prestegjeld in 1618, became provost of Upper Telemark in 1633, and was the ancestor of the extant family; in the 17th century the family also used the name Vind (Wind) after the parish of Vinje.
 From the 17th to the 19th century, the family were among the foremost of the regional elite, the "aristocracy of officials" in Upper Telemark, where family members served as priests, judges and other officials, often across generations.
 The family held the district judgeship—the region's chief governmental and judicial office—for 106 years (1668–1774).
 It was a meritocratic elite defined by education, priesthood, and service to the state, and the apex of the social order of Upper Telemark.
 (Note: The Paus family holds a somewhat unique place in Norwegian history for their long-standing and evolving elite status under shifting state regimes.
 Their earliest known ancestor, Hans Olufsson (died 1570), was a canon at St. Mary’s Church in Oslo, the royal chapel and seat of government.
 As a member of the royal clergy, he held the personal rank of knight, the highest noble rank in Norway at the time, typically reserved for statesmen of national significance.
 The rank was not hereditary.
 As Norway never developed a broad or enduring hereditary noble class—due in part to a centralized, meritocratic state ideology—a small number of elite families came to occupy roles that functionally resembled the regional nobility found elsewhere in Europe.
 The Paus family became one of the most prominent examples.
 From the 17th century onward, they were central to what historians have called the "aristocracy of officials" in Upper Telemark.
 Historian Øystein Rian described it as "a nobility-resembling elite"—a class of priests and lawyers who wielded significant autonomy and preserved their hold on influential positions across generations.
 The Paus family, for example, held the district judgeship for 106 years over five generations (1668–1774).
 Under the traditional estate system, the clergy also constituted one of the two legally privileged estates of the realm, alongside the nobility; until the 19th century, the style herr (Sir) was reserved for clergy and nobility.
 By the late 19th century, the family began to assert a more explicit aristocratic identity and sometimes adopted styles like de Paus and von Paus abroad.
 For example Christopher Paus (b.
 1862), a papal chamberlain, was styled de Paus when living in Rome from the 1880s and was ennobled as a count by Pope Pius XI in 1923; similarly, Thorleif Paus (b.
 1881), the Norwegian consul-general in Vienna, was officially styled von Paus in Austria-Hungary after joining the consulate-general in 1902.
 This symbolic use of aristocratic forms abroad was not merely pragmatic—a way to make the family's status intelligible in a continental context—but a conscious assertion of nobilitas, meaning elite cultural identity in the broader European sense.)